Horishnii

 Horishnii (Горішній) is a village in Lviv Raion, Lviv Oblast, Ukraine.
 It belongs to Davydiv rural hromada, one of the hromadas of Ukraine.
 It has a population of 268.

 Name

-In 18 July of 1946 khutor Wulka Hory was renamed to khutor Horishnii by Presidium of Supreme Soviet of Ukrainian SSR.
+On 18 July 1946 khutor Wulka Hory was renamed to khutor Horishnii by Presidium of Supreme Soviet of Ukrainian SSR.

-In 22 June of 2023 was proposed to rename village to Horishnie by National Commission on State Language Standarts.
-Because nowaday naming Horishnii refer to the khutor status of settlement.
+On 22 June 2023 was proposed to rename village to Horishnie by National Commission on State Language Standards, because the present naming Horishnii refers to the khutor status of the settlement.